 Passion: the arts—all of them and in any combination.

 Most likely to be seen at: independent film screenings, art gallery openings, dance concerts.

 Area of Expertise

 As an independent producer, Juanita Anderson's work is primarily designed for national public television broadcast and for exhibition in public spaces.
-Her work is concerned with the creation of stories and images that stem from the experiences of people of African descent, that give voice and representation to America’s diverse and underrepresented communities, that examine the role of the arts in society, and that stimulation community engagement and social action
+Her work is concerned with the creation of stories and images that stem from the experiences of people of African descent, that give voice and representation to America’s diverse and underrepresented communities, that examine the role of the arts in society, and that stimulate community engagement and social action.